impredicative/gec/README.md

 ```

 ## Setup
-In the steps below:
-* `<owner>` refers to an identical username in both GitHub and GitLab
+In the steps below, `<owner>` refers to an identical username in both GitHub and Bitbucket.

 On each device:
 1. Run `gec config core.owner <owner>` once for all future repos.
 2. Run `ssh-keygen -f ~/.ssh/id_gec` once to create a new SSH key.
 Use and securely save a passphrase for this key to minimize the risk of any unauthorized push.
-3. Add the `~/.ssh/id_gec.pub` file for the key created above into the `<owner>` account in both GitHub and GitLab.
+3. Add the `~/.ssh/id_gec.pub` file for the key created above into the `<owner>` account in both GitHub and Bitbucket.
 4. Create or prepend (not append) to `~/.ssh/config` the specific contents:
     ```shell
-    Match host github.com,gitlab.com exec "[[ $(git config user.name) = gec ]]"
+    Match host github.com,bitbucket.org exec "[[ $(git config user.name) = gec ]]"
         IdentityFile ~/.ssh/id_gec
     ```
 5. Run `chmod go-rw ~/.ssh/config` to tighten permissions of the file as is advised in `man ssh_config`.
-6. Run `gec test.ssh` to test GitHub and GitLab access via SSH, ensuring that the `<owner>` name is printed for both.
+6. Run `gec test.ssh` to test GitHub and Bitbucket access via SSH, ensuring that the `<owner>` name is printed for both.
-7. Run `gec test.token` to test GitHub and GitLab access via a personal access token for each.
+7. Run `gec test.token` to test GitHub and Bitbucket access via a personal access token for each.
 The GitHub token must have access to the `repo` and `delete_repo` scopes.
-The GitLab token must necessarily be named `gec` and have access to the `api` scope.
+The Bitbucket token must have access to the `repository:read`, `repository:admin` and `repository:delete` scopes.

 ## Directories
 Storage repos are created in `~/gec/`.
 This location is created automatically.
 Both encrypted and decrypted repos and their files are organized in this location.